stoodder/falconjs/README.md

 * Added Falcon.getBinding() method
 * Allowed Falcon.addBinding() to take just a key and function (as opposed to a key and an object).
 If a function is given, it's set as the new binding's 'update' key
 * Fixed bug in makeUrl when setting baseApiUrl and baseTemplateUrl to "/"

-## For the Future
-### v0.11.0
-* Add exec binding
-* Add change notifications to Falcon.Collection
-* Add disposeWhen, displayIf, afterDisplay, beforeDispose to view binding
-* Ensure that Falcon will work with require.js